Galvana28/Galvana28/README.md

 ≽^• ˕ • ྀི≼

 ⚡ **Galvana**, Zeraora, and Barzum Soleil fictionkin!!
-My [pronouns.cc](https://pronouns.cc/@MarkoToro) (wip) has my kinlist :33 It also has a lil bit more about me, like more interests.
+My [pronouns.cc](https://pronouns.cc/@MarkoToro) has my kinlist :33 It also has a lil bit more about me, like more interests.

 Sign my [Strawpage](https://electropuppet.straw.page/) and [Atabook](https://galvana28.atabook.org/)!!
 I'll try to sign yours back :33